COSC310-Team12/ToDoList/README.md

 All layout code is stored in the layout folder as three xml files.
 - activity_main.xml contains the layout for our main screen, including a RecyclerView for to-do items
 - todo_item.xml is the layout of an individual to-do item, which are used to populate the RecyclerView
-- activity_edit_todo.xml contains the layout for the edit to-do page that users can reach by clicking on a to-do.
+- activity_edit_todo.xml contains the layout for the edit to-do page that users can reach through the context menu after clicking on a to-do
+- activity_edit_tag.xml contains the layout for the edit tag screen that users can reach through the context menu after clicking on a to-do
+- tag_item.xml is the layout of an individual tag item
+- filter_menu_item.xml contains the layout of an individual filter item

 All functional code is contained in .java files in the todolist folder.